kirawat/kirawat.me/src/content/blog/2025/06/09/xbox-ally-might-not-worth-the-upgrade.md

 [^3]: Simons, Hadlee (2025, June 9). ["The main issue with Windows handhelds is Windows, but the Xbox ROG Ally tries to fix that"](https://www.androidauthority.com/xbox-rog-ally-3565410/) *Android Authority*.
 Retrieved on June 9, 2025.

 [^4]: Warren, Tom (2025, June 9). ["This is how Microsoft is combining Windows and Xbox for handheld PCs"](https://www.theverge.com/news/682011/microsoft-windows-xbox-pc-combination-features-rog-xbox-ally-devices) *The Verge*.
 [Archived](https://web.archive.org/web/20250608200234/https://www.theverge.com/news/682011/microsoft-windows-xbox-pc-combination-features-rog-xbox-ally-devices) from the original on June 9, 2025.
 Retrieved on June 9, 2025.

+[^5]: Strickland, Derek (2025, June 8). ["Xbox Ally X handheld using new AI tech in 'ways that haven't even been imagined'"](https://www.tweaktown.com/news/105657/xbox-ally-handheld-using-new-ai-tech-in-ways-that-havent-even-been-imagined/index.html) *TweakTown*.
+Retrieved on June 10, 2025.